tardate/LittleArduinoProjects/Kinetics/StepperMotors/BipolarWormDrive/SimpleHBridge/README.md

 ## Notes

-Many CD/DVD drives use a biopolar stepper motor with worm gear for linear positioning of the laser head.
+Many CD/DVD drives use a bipolar stepper motor with worm gear for linear positioning of the laser head.
 The [tear down of an HL GCR-8483B](http://wasp.kz/articles.php?article_id=959) is a good example.

 Here are two similar motor units I've scavenged.
 The part numbers are un-googlable internal references: